www.locriantica.it

 HISTORY

-It's probably the largest section of the site, but it deserves...
-As a matter of fact it covers a large period of time: more than 15 centuries of history, from the VIII century B.C. to the IX-X century A.D.; and, exactly, from the age of the first Greek settlers' arrival, until the coastal zone was left behind because of the, by then, constant and unstoppable Saracen invasions.
+It's probably the largest section of the site, and it's rightly so.
+As a matter of fact it covers a large space of time: approximately 15 centuries of history, from the VIII century b.C. to the VII-VIII century A.D.: from the arrival of the first Greek settlers until the time when the coastal zone was left due to the spreading of malaria and to the constant and unstoppable Arab raids.

 The proper ancient city.
-Its Temples (with their few ruins), the Theatre, the Walls, the Craftsmen's Neighbourhood (Centocamere); but the greatest part of the city still lies underground and awaits from centuries to be brought again to light.
-Inside this section you will also find a short mention about the history of the archaeological activity in Locri Epizephyrii, from its discovery until nowadays, and some information regarding the National Museum of Locri Epizephyrii.
+The Sanctuaries (with their few ruins), the Theatre, the Walls, the Craftsmen's Neighbourhood (Centocamere); but the greatest part of the city still lies underground and awaits from centuries to be brought to light.
+Inside this section you will also find a short mention about the history of the archaeological activity in Locri Epizephyrii, from its discovery until nowadays, and also some information regarding the National Archaeological Museum of Locri Epizephyrii.

 Archaeological Site